beuclorpanacrap/StickyWords/README.md

 vocab.txt -Main word list
-user_frequency.json - Your personal word usage (auto-generated) usage_stats.json - YCorrection history (auto-generated)
+user_frequency.json - Your personal word usage (auto-generated) usage_stats.json - Your Correction history (auto-generated)

 Please note that the app is Windows Only!!!